jcollot2/Dash-Bash-Python/README.md

 # Dash-Bash-Python

 ## Virtual Machine
+For this project, we use amazon which offers a service to host applications on an ubuntu virtual machine in the cloud.
 ## Bash
 Our goal is to design a scraping script of a website offering financial information.
 For this, I chose to scrape  : [google finance](https://www.google.com/finance/quote/PX1:INDEXEURO?hl=fr) with the data of CAC 40